Gautzilla/OSEkit/docs/source/examples.rst

    example_reshaping_one_file

-You have an audio file of given duration and sample rate and you want to extract a specific time period and/or resample it.
+Extract a specific time period and/or resample an audio file of given duration and sample rate.

 ===========